 Dachshund Dog Breed Info

-- Grooming: How you groom your furbaby depends on its coat type.
-The short-haired Dachshund puppies in Ohio need nothing more than a toweling down, whereas the long-coated ones require regular brushing to keep their coats shiny and matt-free.
+- Grooming: How you groom your fur baby depends on your dog’s coat type.
+The short-haired Dachshund puppies in Ohio need little more than a toweling down, whereas the long-coated ones require regular brushing to keep their coats shiny and mat-free.
 Hand-stripping or plucking the wire-haired ones’ coats as many times as you can in a year is recommended.
 All Dachshunds’ nails need to be trimmed or clipped every month.

-- Exercise: The Dachshund is neither a couch potato nor does it need vigorous exercise.
-However, regular exercise, two daily walks, will ensure that your pet will build strong muscles, which it needs to support its long back.
-Also, because of their elongated spines, you should be extra careful and prevent them from jumping off furniture and running up and down the stairs, as these can cause them spinal injuries.
+- Exercise: Two daily walks will ensure that your pet builds strong muscles, needed to support its long back.
+Mind the exercise you choose, though.
+Prevent them from jumping off furniture and running up and down the stairs, as these can cause them spinal injuries.

-- Training: The Dachshund’s intelligence, stubbornness, and independence make training them a challenge.
+- Training: The Dachshund’s intelligence, stubbornness, and independence make training a challenge.
 They do not respond well to angry commands or punishments.
-However, they do well if you are patient and reward them while training.
+Be patient and reward them while training.

 - Health: Dachshund puppies are a healthy breed and can live from 12 up to 16 years with good care.
 Supervise their activities and keep them in the breed’s ideal weight to protect their backs from getting injured.
 As they have floppy ears, they need regular ear cleaning to keep infections at bay.
-The health tests for Dachshunds are Patella Evaluation, Ophthalmologist’s Evaluation, and a Cardiac Exam.
-Now that you have understood this breed, its strengths, and vulnerabilities, allow yourself to fall in love or fall in love again, with these short and long-furred babies.
+The health tests for Dachshunds are patella evaluation, ophthalmologist’s evaluation, and a cardiac exam.

 More Information About Dachshund Puppies

-Muscular, with skins that are pliable and elastic, you can count on this little rascal with its deceiving big-dog bark to be your home’s reliable watchdog.
+Muscular and with pliable, elastic skin, you can count on this little rascal with its deceiving big-dog bark to be your home’s reliable watchdog.
 Dachshunds come in two sizes and have three coat types.
 You have the standard that usually weighs 16 to 32 pounds and the miniature that is 11 pounds or less.
 Dachshunds can either be smooth, long-haired, or wire-haired and red is the most common coat color.
 The other colors they come in are various tan combinations, cream, and black

-Dachshunds’ future pet parents must bear in mind that they are not built for strenuous activities like leaping, distance running, or swimming.
+Dachshunds’ future pet parents must bear in mind that the dogs aren’t built for strenuous activities like leaping, distance running, or swimming.
 Other than these, they are a game for anything.
-Bred to be independent hunters of different prays – dangerous ones included – you can expect your short furbaby to be 100% brave to the point of impulsiveness and stubbornness.
+Bred to be independent hunters of different prays – dangerous ones included – you can expect your short fur baby to be 100% brave to the point of impulsiveness and stubbornness.
 But with its enduring nature and cute looks, many dog owners fall in love with this breed, and potential dog owners shortlist it when considering adding another member into their families.